metroite/datapacks/README.md

 Its easy.

-Move the datapack you wish to use inside your "datapacks" folder of your wished save file.
+Move the datapack you wish to use inside your "datapacks" folder of your wished save file found in .minecraft\saves.

 ```
 C:\Users\<User>\AppData\Roaming\.minecraft\saves\<world name>\datapacks
 ```

-Now just load your save file in you Minecraft client and execute the following command:
+Now just load your save file in your Minecraft client and execute the following command:

 ```
 /datapack enable <name of the added datapack>